phyunsj/opc-ua-monitoring/README.md

-# OPC HA Remote Monitoring
+# OPC UA Remote Monitoring

 **OPC Unified Architecture (OPC UA)** is a machine to machine communication protocol for industrial automation developed by the OPC Foundation.
 Distinguishing characteristics are: Focus on communicating with industrial equipment and systems for data collection and control. _...[OPC Unified Architecture - Wiki](https://en.wikipedia.org/wiki/OPC_Unified_Architecture)_